-To read more about how telecom operators and Ericsson virtualize core networks, read here.
+To read more about how telecom operators and Ericsson virtualize core networks, read core network.

 We live with some very exciting transitions where distribution of cloud infrastructure and core network applications happen, while we simultaneously also see a trend of parts of access network functionality being centralized.

 Demo—Why Telco Cloud become better with Software Defined Infrastructure.

 David Partain, Strategic Product Management, Cloud & NFV Infrastructure.

 A software-defined infrastructure is the capability to control and configure the hardware, software, and operations from a central management platform into virtual systems that can provision cloud workloads.

 Read more on how Telco Cloud become better with Software Defined Infrastructure core network.